 Noise Level

 Noise level can be an important factor when selecting an air purifier.
-Many large air purifiers operate at about 60 decibels (dB), at about the same noise level as a normal conversation.
+Many large air purifiers operate at about 60 decibels—the same noise level as a normal conversation.

 Quieter air purifiers operate at a noise level of 40 to 55 decibels, making them a better alternative for bedrooms, living rooms, and home offices.
-Models that are as low as 20-30 decibels are made for bathrooms, small bedrooms, or even for traveling as they emit very little sound (as much as a muffled hum).
+Models that operate as low as 20 to 30 decibels are made for bathrooms, small bedrooms, or even for traveling as they emit very little sound (as much as a muffled hum).

 Portability

 Some air purifiers are designed for travel.
-When in a new environment, they can help you sleep better and reduce exposure to pollutants by using a small, portable air purifier.
+When in a new environment, they can help users sleep better and reduce exposure to pollutants by using a small, portable air purifier.

 Handles and caster wheels make it easier to move the machine when needed.
 These devices perform the same function as larger devices but are sized for smaller rooms.
 If you need an air purifier for travel, you may want to look for a purifier with a minimum CADR of 217, suitable for an average hotel room size of about 325 square feet.